Fritz Feld: Personal life

-Feld was married to Virginia Christine who was twenty years his junior and famous for her role as "Mrs. Olson" in television commercials for Folgers Coffee, from 1940 until his death in 1993 in a convalescent home in Los Angeles, California; Christine died in 1996.
-The couple are interred at the Jewish Mount Sinai Memorial Park Cemetery in the Hollywood Hills section of Los Angeles.
+Feld was married to Virginia Christine who was 20 years his junior and famous for her role as "Mrs. Olson" in television commercials for Folgers coffee, from 1940 until his death in 1993 in a convalescent home in Los Angeles, California; Christine died in 1996.
+The couple is interred at the Jewish Mount Sinai Memorial Park Cemetery in the Hollywood Hills section of Los Angeles.
+The couple had a child, Steven Anatol Feld, born in 1945 (#176621 in the Fales/Feilchenfeld/Field genealogy).

-He was the younger brother of the art director Rudi Feld.
+Feld bears number 17662 in the genealogy of the descendants of Wolf Fales Felichenfeld (born 1745).
+Rudi bears number 17661.
+They were the sons of Heinrich Feilchenfeld (born May 1, 1867 in Berlin) who bears number 1766.

-Feld was a strong enough amateur chess player that 1948 U.S. champion Herman Steiner and international master George Koltanowski would come to his home some evenings in the 1940s, with the three of them playing chess until 6 o'clock the following morning, as mentioned in The Bobby Fischer I Knew and Other Stories (Denker & Parr, 1995).
+Fritz Feld was a strong enough amateur chess player that 1948 U.S. champion Herman Steiner and international master George Koltanowski would come to his home some evenings in the 1940s, with the three of them playing chess until 6:00 the following morning, as mentioned in The Bobby Fischer I Knew and Other Stories (Denker & Parr, 1995).